Cao Kang: Heilongjiang Ice City

 On 13 March 2017, Cao Kang signed for Heilongjiang Lava Spring on loan from Jiangsu Suning.
 He scored his first goal for the club on 17 June 2017 in a 2–1 away league victory away at Dalian Boyoung.
 He helped the team clinch the 2017 China League Two title, securing promotion to China League One.
 On 1 March 2018, Heilongjiang Lava Spring announced that they have signed Cao Kang on a permanent basis.
 In the league opener on 11 March 2018, Cao Kang scored an equaliser in a 2–2 draw with eventual league runners-up Shenzhen.
 On 25 May 2019, Cao Kang opened the scoring in a 2–0 victory over Liaoning.
 On the final day of the 2019 China League One season on 2 November, Cao Kang scored a brace in a 4–1 win over Changchun Yatai to help Heilongjiang reach fourth place, the highest league position the club has reached in its history, as well as break Changchun Yatai's chances of an immediate promotion back to the Chinese Super League.
 On 1 July 2022, Cao Kang scored Heilongjiang Ice City's second goal in a 3–1 win over Xinjiang Tianshan Leopard.
 Accumulatively over his five permanent seasons at the club, Cao Kang provided seven goals in 118 appearances.

 Nantong Zhiyun

 On 23 January 2023, Cao Kang signed for newly-promoted Chinese Super League side Nantong Zhiyun.
 He scored his first goal for Nantong Zhiyun on 7 July 2023, in a 1–1 away draw with Tianjin Jinmen Tiger.
 He scored his second goal of the 2023 season on 8 August, in a 1–1 draw against Zhejiang.
 The following season, Cao Kang scored the only goal in a 1–0 home win over Meizhou Hakka on 5 April 2024.
+Cao's Nantong Zhiyun were relegated to China League One at the end of the 2024 Chinese Super League season.

+Shaanxi Union

+On 4 February 2026, Cao joined fellow China League One club Shaanxi Union.